 People write their addresses on a paper form to sign up for my list.
 Is that verification?

 Unfortunately, paper forms do not count as address verification.
-You may not send to addresses from paper forms unless you also separately verify the address.
+You must not send bulk mail to addresses from paper forms unless you also separately verify the address.

 In fact, addresses written down on paper lead to far more complaints than other kinds of addresses.
 List owners are often surprised at how many complaints these lists generate, even when they seem “squeaky clean” because every address was supposed to be the address of someone who paid money to join an organization.